Written by Divinity Nutra, Updated on March 20, 2023

 Top-rated turmeric brands also contain AstraGin, an ingredient that boosts the absorption of turmeric by 92%.
 As an added perk, especially for those with IBD, AstraGin has been shown to support gut health, as well.

 How much turmeric should I take for IBD?
-For controlling inflammation in the intestines and dealing with IBD, take between 150-250 mg of curcumin per day.
+For decreasing inflammation in the intestines and dealing with IBD, take between 150-250 mg of curcumin per day.
 If this turmeric daily dose doesn’t provide full-day relief, you can take a second dose 8 hours apart from the first.
 This is a safe and effective amount of curcumin for intestinal inflammation.

 Potential Side Effects